aaronpriven/Array-2D-pm/README.md

     Replaces undefined values with the empty string.

-    In void context, alters the original object.
-Otherwise, creates a new Array::2D object and returns the object.
+## TRANSFORMING ARRAYS INTO OTHER STRUCTURES

 - **hash\_of\_rows(_col\_idx_)**

-    Creates a hash reference.
-The keys are the values in the specified column of the array.
-The values are arrayrefs containing the elements of the rows of the array, with the value in the key column removed.
+    Returns a hash reference.
+The values of the specified column of the array become the keys of the hash.
+The values of the hash are arrayrefs containing the elements
+    of the rows of the array, with the value in the key column removed.

     If the key column is not specified, the first column is used for the